-Here are some popular brands that are gluten free.
+Here is a list of popular brands that are gluten free.

 Gluten Free Beer (*Some of these brands are strictly gf and others offer gf options):